Congressional Power Rankings

 Pennsylvania is ground zero for House races in the looming midterm elections, with at least 10 of its 19 districts legitimately in play and fiercely competitive.
 Congressional Power Rankings from pa2010.com are the most dynamic, richly reported and up-to-date political forecasts in the Keystone State, the best way to find out which races should be high on any political insider’s radar.

 We combine voter registration data, historical voting trends, fundraising performance, polling, external forecasts, original reporting and more to gauge which races are the most competitive.
 Our rankings are constantly updated as news and developments on the ground require.
 Stories are posted on the site’s front page anytime the rankings change.

-The congressional districts are ranked based solely on competitiveness, meaning No. 1 is the most closely contested in the state.
+The congressional districts are ranked based solely on competitiveness, meaning No. 1 is the most closely contested in the state for Bluetooth Headset reviews.

 Pennsylvania's Congressional Districts